Disinfecting coronavirus (TN44)20 May 2020

-Disinfect by applying a solution of chlorine bleach as detailed in the table below.
-To deal with coronavirus, a stronger than usual solution is recommended (right-hand column in the table).
+Disinfection should then be undertaken by applying a solution of chlorine as detailed in the table below.
+To deal with coronavirus, a stronger than usual solution is recommended (1000mg/l, middle column in the table).

 Use appropriate personal protective equipment (PPE) throughout preparing and application.

 Suitable disinfectants for viral and bacterial inactivation in swimming pool setting